“Mary the Temple, Christ the temple’s Lord” : Monoprints

 This series of monoprints, while a series of artworks in their own right, are also meant to serve as “sketches” for larger paintings which I am continuing to pursue, albeit slowly and sporadically.
 I am so pleased that I am finally able to exhibit the prints together.

-The monoprints will be available for purchase in my online store in the spring!
+The monoprints are available for purchase in my online store!

-“Temple” monoprint on paper, on exhibit at The Marian Research Library at the University of Dayton until January 5, 2018. ©Michelle Arnold Paine 2017 www.michellepaine.com
+“Temple” monoprint on paper, on exhibit at The Marian Research Library at the University of Dayton until January 5, 2018. ©Michelle Arnold Paine 2017 michellepaine.com